 Where is the Jurassic Coast?

-The Jurassic Coast World Heritage Site lies along the coast between Orcombe Point in East Devon and Studland Bay in Dorset.
+Before visiting the area many people want to know where is the Jurassic Coast?
+The World Heritage Site lies along the coast between Orcombe Point in East Devon and Studland Bay in Dorset.
 Between these two points, the boundaries are broadly defined as the average low tide mark to the top of the cliffs, or back of the beach where there are no cliffs.
 The boundaries do not include the built up sea-fronts at Exmouth, Sidmouth, Seaton, Lyme Regis, West Bay, Weymouth, Portland Port and Swanage; so it is a set of long thin strips of undeveloped coastline.

 Who owns the World Heritage Site?